Kazakhstan–United States relations: Response to the September 11, 2001 attacks

-After the September 11, 2001 attacks, Kazakh President Nursultan Nazarbayev sent a message to U.S. President George W. Bush expressing "indignation about terrorist acts that resulted in loss of numerous lives."
+After the September 11, 2001 attacks, Kazakh President Nazarbayev sent a message to U.S. President George W. Bush expressing "indignation about terrorist acts that resulted in loss of numerous lives."
 The "civilized community must unite and take effective measures to fight international terrorism.
 All the Kazakhstan people sympathize with the American people in their grief and mourn aver [sic] the tragedy."

-According to the Center for Defense Information, the Kazakh government has been "extremely supportive [of] the U.S.-led war against terrorism."
+According to the Center for Defense Information, the Kazakh government has been "extremely supportive [of] the U.S.–led war against terrorism."
 The government offered the use of a major airport for Operation Enduring Freedom.
 Over 800 U.S. flights over Kazakh territory were approved and went ahead.
 CDI's profile of Kazakhstan credits security forces for "step[ing] up efforts to protect U.S. government facilities and oil facilities with U.S. private investment" and pledging to "freeze the assets of terrorists identified on the U.S. designated terrorist asset-freeze list."
 The U.S. officially gave the Kazakh government US$52.893 million in 2002, $47 million in 2003, and $36.2 million in 2004.
 In addition, U.S. Government agencies spent $92 million in assistance programs in Kazakhstan in 2003.

 In a speech given on December 19, 2001, at the Euro-Atlantic Partnership Council during the Defence Ministers session, Mukhtar Altynbayev, the Kazakh Minister of Defense and General of the Kazakh Army, said the attacks "demonstrated that international terrorism has no borders and represents a threat to all the world community."
 He reaffirmed Kazakhstan's will to fight terrorism and the need to "punish" terrorists and their sponsors.
 Addressing the possibility, raised by NATO experts, of using Kazakh airfields for counterterrorist operations, he said there were "other practical issues under consideration," but that Kazakhstan would commit to providing humanitarian assistance to Afghans.

 On September 11, 2006, the fifth anniversary of the attacks, the Astana Congress issued a Declaration on Religion, Society and International Security, promoting working "together to tackle and ultimately eliminate prejudice, ignorance and misrepresentation of other religions.
 These common views include the condemnation of terrorism on the basis that justice can never be established through fear and bloodshed and that the use of such means is a violation and betrayal of any faith that appeals to human goodness and dialogue."
 President Nazarbayev said at the conference, "An ideology of tolerance and dialogue must confront the ideology of terrorism.
 The global nature of interfaith contradictions and religious dialogue allows us to think that (the) U.N. will declare one of the following years (the) International Year of Religious and Cultural Tolerance.
 We should endeavor best efforts in order to root out ideology of terrorism and maintain material values of humanism ...
 There hardly exists something in the world comparable to potential of religion."